Extreme Marine Habitats

 Overall aims and purpose

-This module will: - Explain why no extreme habitat is extreme to the organisms that live there. - Introduce a range of extreme habitats including the deep-sea, hydrothermal vents, cold-seeps and wave-swept rocky shores. - Examine the physiological and morphological adaptations that organisms have undergone to fully exploit each extreme habitat.
+This module will: - Explain why no extreme habitat is extreme to the organisms that live there. - Introduce a range of extreme habitats including the Polar Regions, coral reefs, the deep sea and deep-sea reducing habitats such as hydrothermal vents and cold seeps. - Examine the physiological and morphological adaptations that organisms have undergone to fully exploit each extreme habitat.

-This module will consider the environmental and physiological factors that determine the distribution and abundance of marine organisms in a range of extreme environments.
-The environments covered are: hydrothermal vents, deep-sea habitats, polar regions and coral reefs.
-How the organisms have managed to adapt physiologically within these environments will be discussed and students will be shown the similarities and differences between these ecosystems and those in less extreme environments
+This module will consider the environmental and physiological factors that determine the abundance, distribution patterns and ecology of marine organisms in a range of extreme marine habitats.
+The habitats covered are: the Polar Regions, coral reefs, deep-sea habitats, and deep-sea reducing habitats such as hydrothermal vents and cold seeps.
+How the organisms have managed to adapt physiologically within these environments will be discussed and you will be shown the similarities and differences between these habitats and those considered less extreme.

 Knowledge and basic understanding reliant entirely on the taught programme.
 Basic understanding of subject-specific theories, concepts and principles.
 Presents a competent overview of an extreme habitat in their assessment.